marshallflax/vision/AWS_Developer.md

 ### SSL/TLS Certs

 - Load balancer terminates SSL with X.509 cert, usually from AWS Certificate Manager (ACM)
+  - Traffic between CloudFront and Origins may be HTTPS-only or match-viewer
 - SNI (Server Name Indication)
   - Supported by ALB, NLB, CloudFront -- not Classic LB
 - De-registration Delay (a/k/a Connection Draining) -- 300s (1s-3600s)